 The garden and H2Oh! water play area are open seasonally.
 Access to Our Backyard is included with general admission.
-Please note, Our Backyard closes at 4:45 p.m.
+Please note, Our Backyard closes fifteen minutes prior to the Museum each day.

 (Please note, this exhibit may temporarily close due to weather concerns to ensure the safety of our visitors.)